 Tovey therefore strengthened the British patrols between the Orkney islands group and Greenland (via the Shetland islands group, the Fęroe islands group and Iceland, among which the Fęroes/Iceland gap was being patrolled by the light cruisers Arethusa, Birmingham and Manchester and five trawlers with the support of flying boats of RAF Coastal Command), and sent Vice Admiral L. E. Holland’s Battle-Cruiser Squadron (the elderly battle-cruiser Hood, new battleship Prince of Wales, and destroyers Achates, Antelope, Anthony, Echo, Electra and Icarus) to the Hvalfjöršur in south-western Iceland as cover for the Denmark Strait.

-Further aerial reconnaissance on 22 May showed that Bismarck and Prinz Eugen had departed the Korsfjord, and Tovey steamed from Scapa Flow at 22.45 with King George V, the carrier Victorious, the light cruisers Aurora, Galatea and Kenya and the light anti-aircraft cruiser Hermione of Rear Admiral A. T. B. Curteis’s 2nd Cruiser Squadron, and the destroyers Active, Inglefield, Intrepid, Lance (forced to turn back with damage), Nestor and Punjabi.
+Further aerial reconnaissance on 22 May showed that Bismarck and Prinz Eugen had departed the Korsfjord, and Tovey steamed from Scapa Flow at 22.45 with King George V, the fleet carrier Victorious, the light cruisers Aurora, Galatea and Kenya and the light anti-aircraft cruiser Hermione of Rear Admiral A. T. B. Curteis’s 2nd Cruiser Squadron, and the destroyers Active, Inglefield, Intrepid, Lance (forced to turn back with damage), Nestor and Punjabi.
 This force was joined later by the battle-cruiser Repulse from the Clyde river and three destroyers from Admiral Sir Percy Noble’s Western Approaches Command.

 Against the advice of his officers, Lütjens had decided to break through the ice-narrowed 60-mile (95-km) Denmark Strait rather than 300-mile (485-km) gap between the Fęroe islands group and Iceland, which would have given him more rapid access to the Atlantic against a mere three cruisers before the heavier ships of the Battle-Cruiser Squadron and the Home Fleet could close on him.
 As it was, the German squadron was detected by the radar of the heavy cruiser Suffolk at 19.22 on 23 May, and thereafter the Germans were shadowed by Suffolk and Norfolk of Rear Admiral W. F. Wake-Walker’s 1st Cruiser Squadron, whose radio reports started the two British main forces closing on the anticipated position of the German squadron.